 Enabling the feature will show you the available options in the Image Resize add-on, see our documentation for more info:

-Image Resizing in Cloudflare requires Cloudflare Business, so if your domain is set up with a Cloudflare Business account the feature can be enabled.
+Image Resizing in Cloudflare requires a paid Cloudflare subscription to be available.
 You can resize, adjust quality, and convert images to WebP format, on demand.
 Cloudflare caches every derived image at the edge, so you store only the original image.
-This feature is available with Cloudflare Pro as well – as an “addon”, this is however not something Servebolt supports just yet, but you can of course add this yourself.

-If you have questions about setting up a Cloudflare Business account provided by us, you can reach out to the Support Team and we’ll happily set one up for you.
+If you have questions about setting up a Cloudflare account provided by us, you can reach out to the Support Team via our chat and we’ll happily set one up for you.

 Image resizing in the command line

 Few websites, if any, require images that are larger than “full high-definition/HD”, or 1920 x 1080 pixels (source: StatCounter Global Stats).
 Full HD images can be aligned both horizontally and vertically, so it’s a good idea to set max width/height to 1920 x 1920 pixels.
 This can be done by logging to your server via SSH, navigate to your website home directory and use this command:

 find . -iname ‘*.jpg’ -print0 | xargs -0 -n 1 mogrify -resize ‘1920×1920>’